gvwilson/browsercast/CONTRIBUTING.md

 in the current presentation and allows for quicker navigation.

 The thumbnail generation was inspired and taken from [remark].
+It iterates through the slide `<div>`s and clones its content of the slide, excluding certain elements of audio and page numbers, by filtering them out.
+Instead, if audio is detected, it adds an audio icon to the thumbnail.
+The cloned content is appended to a newly created thumbnail div, representing the thumbnail of the slides.
+To resize the thumbnail to a smaller version while preserving its proportions, CSS `aspect-ratio` property is applied.

 When generating the HTML version for any presentation, the following code snippet is needed as the first element in the body to ensure proper handling: